Smoke to pour into the US as Canada wildfires force province’s largest evacuation in ‘living memory’

 The smoke will likely be in the lower to middle levels of the atmosphere, which could lower visibility and crater air quality in some areas.

 Authorities in Minnesota issued an air quality alert for the northern half of the state, warning that fine particle levels are expected to reach “a level considered unhealthy for everyone.”
-Air quality had already reached unhealthy levels in Minnesota’s Arrowhead region as of Friday morning.
-A similar alert is in effect in northern Michigan and Wisconsin for Friday .
+A similar alert is in effect in far northern Michigan and throughout Wisconsin for Friday.

+Minnesota’s Arrowhead region had the poorest air quality in the nation on Friday morning due to the smoke.

 Some of the mid-and-low-level smoke could linger through the weekend in parts of the Midwest, according to the National Weather Service, while projections show a high-level smoke plume plunging even further south across the Plains.

-High-level smoke – which doesn’t affect air quality – is beginning to spread across the Northern Plains, shielding the sun slightly and potentially creating vibrant sunrises and sunsets.
+High-level smoke – which doesn’t affect air quality – has spread across the Northern Plains, shielding the sun slightly and potentially creating vibrant sunrises and sunsets.

 The-CNN-Wire